Nico Echavarria betting profile: Sony Open in Hawaii - PGA TOUR

 Echavarria's recent performances

-- Echavarria has finished in the top 10 twice over his last ten appearances.
+- Echavarria has finished in the top ten twice over his last ten appearances.

-- He has finished in the top 5 once and in the top 20 four times over his last ten appearances.
+- Echavarria has finished in the top 20 four times over his last ten appearances.

 - He had his best finish at The RSM Classic, where he finished tied for fourth with a score of 19-under.